hundred rabbits logo consisting of one hundred white dots

 electricity

-Voltage in Japan is 100V, American and Canadian boats will have no problem in marinas here.
+Voltage in Japan is 100V, American and Canadian boats will have no problem in marinas here, we could use our boat cord but had to go through a converter.
 If you buy electronics here and plan to use them back home, it is necessary to buy a step up/down transformer or you will burn out the unit.
+We mostly relied on solar to charge our batteries, we only used the AC connection to power a small induction plate.

 lpg